amkozlov/sativa/README.md

    ../sativa.py -s test.phy -t test.tax -x BAC
 ```

-Output is a text file listing the identified mislabels, confidence scores and proposed corrections.
+Output is a text file which contains a list of identified mislabels, along with the corresponding
+confidence scores and proposed taxonomic corrections.

 For additional options, please refer to the online help: